The days of beads and marbles

 As Estelle is not interested in half measures, she threw herself into it and returned to song-writing under the guidance of Michel Arbatz and his Paris-based workshops.
 She recovered her vocal discipline under the kind supervision of Sarah Abrigada and surrounded herself with professionals to guide her straight ahead.

-Estelle is about to release her first album, Droit devant (Straight Ahead).
+Estelle released her first album, Droit devant (Straight Ahead), in May 2018.
 Having produced the album herself, she has dedicated it to the little being who is at the center of her world.
 Just as the wheel comes full circle, she had given him life and he breathed new life into her, the life of an artist, a life that she has taken on full of energy and with as much passion and determination as ever.